The Catillac Cats: Cleo

-Cleo is Riff-Raff's girlfriend, who lives in a music store.
+Cleo (voiced by Donna Christie) is Riff-Raff's girlfriend, who lives in a music store.
 She is a cream-colored cat with long blonde hair.
 Her fur resembles a leotard and she wears a pair of pink legwarmers.
 In the flashback episode "Christmas Memories", it is revealed that Cleo is, in fact, one of the Catillac Cats herself, even going as far as to indicate that she coined the name.
 On more than one occasion, Riff-Raff ends up "two-timing" Cleo with another female cat (accidentally or otherwise).

 Association with Heathcliff

 Although both Heathcliff and The Catillac Cats are set in the fictional city of Westfinster, only Hector, Wordsworth and Mungo appear in both segments.
 When the trio appears in Heathcliff episodes, Hector is depicted as the leader of the group.
 Cleo never appears in a Heathcliff episode, and neither Heathcliff nor any other characters from the Heathcliff series ever appear in a The Catillac Cats episode.
 Riff-Raff appears with Hector and Mungo in a crowd cheering for Heathcliff in season one, episode nine.
 The only time Heathcliff and Riff-Raff appear on-screen together is in the end credits, when Riff-Raff snatches his hat back from Heathcliff.